perplexedpigmy/coursera-getdata/CodeBook.md

 **Notes:**
 * -XYZ is used to denote 3-axial signals in the X, Y and Z directions, i.e variable described as tBodyAcc-mean-XYZ, is actually a description of 3 variables tBodyAcc-mean-X, tBodyAcc-mean-Y and tBodyAcc-Z.
-* The value of a variable whose name contain `mean` string is the average of all observations for a specific subject and activity pair.
+* The value of a variable whose name contain `mean` string is the average of all the mean observations for a specific subject, activity pair.
-* The value of a variable whose name contain `std` string is the standard deviation of all observations for a specific subject and activity pair.
+* The value of a variable whose name contain `std` string is the average of standard deviation of all observations for a specific subject, activity pair.
 * There are 180 observation rows in the tidy dataset.
 * prefixes 'f' and 't' denote frequency domain and time domain repectively.